Polidea/mce-heatmap/README.md

 We only had data for the roooms, but since we see how many people left or entered one of the 3 rooms every minute, or how many people left or entered the cinema every minute (total number of people in the cinema).
-Therefore we adjusted the numbers and moved the people between the rooms/halls and appropriate exists.
+Therefore we adjusted the numbers and moved the people between the rooms/halls and appropriate exits.
 This is approximation of course, but it is good enough and it allowed for much smoother animation steps - almost showing how people are flowing between rooms.